Skip to main content

 Undergraduate Ceramics Courses

-Studio, eight hours; seven hours arranged.
+• Studio, eight hours; seven hours arranged.
 Requisite: course 11E.
 Selected studies in ceramics, with emphasis on individualized creative experimentation with materials and techniques introduced in course.
-Methods and processes to be selected from range of possibilities, including handforming and modeling, preparation and use of molds, slipcasting, and use of potter’s wheel.
 May be repeated for maximum of 20 units.
 Letter grading.

-Tutorial, to be arranged.
+• Tutorial, to be arranged.
 Preparation: 3.0 grade-point average in major.
 Corequisite: course 190.
 Limited to junior/senior art majors.
 Individual intensive studio project or independent study, with scheduled meetings to be arranged between faculty member and student.
-Tangible evidence of project or mastery of subject matter required.
 May be repeated for maximum of 8 units.
 Individual contract required.
 Letter grading.

 Graduate Studies